-This technique is generally preferred to generate cross-tabulation, correlation, frequency, etc. These descriptive data mining techniques are used to obtain information on the regularity of the data by using raw data as input and to discover important patterns.
-The other applications of this, the analysis is to understand the captivating groups in the wider area of the raw data.
+This technique is generally preferred to generate cross-tabulation, correlation, frequency, etc. These descriptive data mining techniques are used to obtain information on the data’s regularity by using raw data as input and discovering important patterns.
+The other application of this is to understand the captivating groups in the wider area of the raw data.

 2. Predictive Data Mining Technique

 The main objective of the predictive mining technique is to identify futuristic results instead of the current tendency.
-There are many functions that are used for the prediction of the target value.
-The techniques that fall under this category are the classification, regression and time-series analysis.
-Data modeling is a compulsion for this predictive analysis, which uses some variables to predict the uncertain futuristic data for other variables.
+Many functions are used for the prediction of the target value.
+The techniques that fall under this category are classification, regression and time-series analysis.
+Data modelling is a compulsion for this predictive analysis, which uses some variables to predict the uncertain futuristic data for other variables.

 Types of Models in Data Mining

-Few of the data mining models are mentioned below along with their description:
+A few of the data mining models are mentioned below, along with their description:

 1. Fraud Claiming Models

 Fraud is the challenge faced by many industries and especially the insurance industry.
-These industries needs to constantly predict using the raw data so that the fraud claims can be understood and acted upon.
-We can track the claims that arrive in the form of raw data and identify the likelihood of it being fraudulent which can result in large savings for the insurance company.
+These industries need to constantly predict using the raw data so that the fraud claims can be understood and acted upon.
+We can track the claims that arrive in the form of raw data and identify the likelihood of it being fraudulent, resulting in large savings for the insurance company.